-The South Euclid Police Honor Guard was re-established in 2013, thanks to the efforts of Chief Kevin Nietert and Sergeant John Camper.
+The South Euclid Police Honor Guard was re-established in 2013, thanks to the efforts of Chief Kevin Nietert and Lieutenant John Camper.

 The unit consists of nine volunteer members of the South Euclid Police Department, including two members of the Detective Bureau.
 A new Manual of Arms was adopted, combining some of the best ceremonial drill movements from the US Army, Marine Corps and Air Force Drill Manuals, while still keeping with time honored traditions.
 Unit members designed and approved their new uniforms.
 The Honor Guard Unit has received generous donations from University Suburban Health Center, Walmart, and Legacy Village to make it all possible.
 Donations were used to purchase the leather gear and equipment, while the clothing portion was paid for by each individual member.
 The unit’s rifles, the venerable M-1 Garand, are on loan from the Department of Civilian Marksmanship.